-- 1) I grant permission for my child to check out a computer, tablet or other device for academic use at school.
-Devices will stay at school unless at home use is approved by the District administrator. - 2) I assume responsibility for the repair and or replacement of the computer, tablet or other device for any negligent or intentional damage done while it is in my child's possession.
-Negligent or intentional damage will be determined upon an investigation by the teacher(s) and Principal.
-Each child will have one device assigned to them for the duration of the replacement cycle as outlined below. - 3) I assume responsibility for any unauthorized use of the computer, tablet or other device while it is in my child's possession as outlined in District Policy (3612 and 3612P) District-Provided Access to Electronic Information, Services and Networks and the Acceptable Use of Electronic Networks.
-If the device is approved to take home, I will supervise its use to ensure the computer, tablet or other device is used only for academic or other purposes as assigned by school staff and in accordance with District Policy (3612, 3612P) and the technology agreement. - 4) I will assume responsibility to pay for the repair and/or replacement of district software for any damage done as a result of my child's misuse of the computer, tablet or other device.
-Examples of this may include, but are not limited to, an introduced virus or damage due to hacking or changing code.
+- 1. I grant permission for my child to check out a computer, tablet or other device for academic use at school.
+Devices will stay at school. - 2.
+I assume responsibility for the repair and or replacement of the computer, tablet or other device for any negligent or intentional damage done while it is in my child's possession.
+Negligent or intentional damage will be determined upon an investigation by the teacher(s) and Principal. - 3.
+I assume responsibility for any unauthorized use of the computer, tablet or other device while it is in my child's possession as outlined in District Policy (3612 and 3612P) District-Provided Access to Electronic Information, Services and Networks and the Acceptable Use of Electronic Networks. - 4.
+I will assume responsibility to pay for the repair and/or replacement of district software for any damage done as a result of my child's misuse of the computer, tablet or other device.
+Examples of this may include but are not limited to, an introduced virus or damage due to hacking or changing code.

-School District Damaged/Lost Device Costs Device 1 Replacement Cycle 2 Charging Cord (\$25 each) K-2 Tablets 3 years Damaged Screen (\$100 each) 3-6 Chromebooks 4 years Damaged Chromebook/Tablet 7-9 Chromebooks 3 years other than screen (\$50.00 each incident).
+School District Damaged/Lost Device Costs Device Replacement Cycle Charging Cord (\$25 each) K-2 Tablets 3 years Damaged Screen (\$100 each) 3-6 Chromebooks 4 years Damaged Chromebook/Tablet 7-9 Chromebooks 3 years other than screen (\$50.00 each incident).
 10-12 Chromebooks 3 years Lost Device or Broken Beyond Repair Full Replacement Cost \$370 for Chromebook or \$230 for Tablet